nodejs/node/doc/api.markdown

 The callback gets the arguments `(error, stdout, stderr)`.
 On success, `error` will be `null`.
-On error, `error` will be an instance of `Error` and `err.code` will be the exit code of the child process.
+On error, `error` will be an instance of `Error` and `err.code` will be the exit code of the child process, and `err.signal` will be set to the signal that terminated the process.

 There is a second optional argument to specify several options.
 The default options are